-A Darren Aronofsky’s masterpiece, ‘Black Swan’ revolves around Nina Sayers, a young ballet dancer at the New York Ballet company which is preparing for its next season that is to open with Swan Lake.
-Beth, the prima ballerina has retired and Thomas, the director is looking for a dancer who can play both the white swan and the black swan with ease.
+Darren Aronofsky’s masterpiece, ‘Black Swan’ revolves around Nina Sayers, a young ballet dancer at the New York Ballet company, which is preparing for its next season that is to open with Swan Lake.
+Beth, the prima ballerina, has retired, and Thomas, the director is looking for a dancer who can play both the white swan and the black swan with ease.
 While Nina excels at being the white swan, Thomas remains unimpressed with her portrayal of the black swan which another dancer Lily portrays with inexplicable ease.
-With a growing insecurity towards Lily and with her hallucinations of black swan (in the form of her own doppelganger) taking over, Nina finds it difficult to cope up to the pressure, yet convinces Thomas that she’d play both the roles.
-During one of her rehearsals, she sees Lily getting dressed as Black Swan but in fact hallucinates to see her own doppelganger as the black swan.
+With a growing insecurity towards Lily and with her hallucinations of black swan (in the form of her own doppelganger) taking over, Nina finds it difficult to cope with the pressure, yet convinces Thomas that she’d play both roles.
+During one of her rehearsals, she sees Lily getting dressed as Black Swan but, in fact hallucinates to see her own doppelganger as the black swan.
 She stabs her doppelganger with a shard of glass and goes back to the stage, only to know that she had stabbed herself instead.
-The confusions surrounding her own personality, her overbearing mother and a very tasking job form her own nemesis.
+The confusions surrounding her own personality, her overbearing mother, and a very tasking job form her nemesis.
 ‘Black Swan’ rightfully earned Natalie Portman the Academy Award for Best Actress, along with several other awards and recognition for the movie in many departments.

 Read More: Best Stripper Movies of All Time

 4. Shutter Island (2010)